- Last updated:

 The Coastal Pathway Linear Open Space Master Plan was endorsed by council in 2017 following significant community support for the project.
 The master plan identifies the Bokarina to Warana section as a ‘high priority missing link’.
 Stage 1 of the Coastal Pathway at Bokarina includes a new pathway between the existing path at Driftwood Court through the coastal reserve to Wyanda Park.

-In addition, two missing links are proposed between the existing coastal pathways at Wurley Drive and Blue Haven Court, and the Bokarina Beach development.
-Within the Bokarina Beach site, the developer will be constructing the Coastal Pathway as part of the parkland infrastructure enabling continuous public access through the site and avoiding the current route along Nicklin Way.
+The two missing links are completed between the existing coastal pathways at Wurley Drive and Blue Haven Court, and the Bokarina Beach development.
+Within the Bokarina Beach site, the developer has constructed the Coastal Pathway as part of the parkland infrastructure enabling continuous public access through the site and avoiding the current route along Nicklin Way.

-Construction of the pathway is due to start in March 2019.
-The project is scheduled for completion in July 2019, weather permitting.
+Construction of the latest stage of the pathway commenced in March 2019.
+Work at Wyanda Park Beach Access include a new larger shelter, boardwalk and beach access upgrade.
+This section commenced in late July 2019 and is expected to take approximately 8 weeks, weather permitting.
 Removal and treatment of weed species has been undertaken in the lead-up to the project.

 The new sections of coastal pathway will make it possible to walk, run, or cycle continuously from Bells Creek at Golden Beach to Wyanda Park at Bokarina.